 This month’s images were all taken on my new Fuji camera, it’s the first time in a long time that I’ve used my Lensbabies on a crop sensor and I have to say I’m very happy with the results.

 All images are taken with the Velvet 56 apart from the fourth one which is the Burnside 35.
-Textures used are from my Glorious Greys and the new Collection No 3, both available from my Etsy Shop.
+Textures used are from my Glorious Greys and the new Collection No 3, both available from The Texture Shop.

 Next up in this month’s blog circle is Ute with some fantastic portraits, please click here & then follow the links around the circle for some Lensbaby inspiration!